vittominacori/eth-token-recover/README.md

 ::: warning DISCLAIMER
 `TokenRecoverLegacy` is a legacy version of `TokenRecover` that works as v4.x and earlier and MAY be removed in future releases.

-We highly recommend to update your code to use newer versions of the recover.
+We highly recommend to keep the code updated to use newer versions of the recover.
 :::

 ## Documentation